odradev/odradev.github.io/docusaurus/docs/basics/09-events.md

 });
 ```

 To determine all the events at compilation time to register them once the contract is deployed.
-To register events, add an `events` attribute to the struct's `#[odra::module]` attribute.
+To register events, add an `events` inner attribute to the struct's `#[odra::module]` attribute.
+The registered events will also be present in the contract [`schema`].

 The event collection process is recursive; if your module consists of other modules, and they have already registered their events, you don't need to add them to the parent module.